Regardless of the firm or your practice area, the fundamental skills can essentially be stripped down to the ability to plan, develop and manage:

 Manage: Management skills are key and used in many ways within a law firm.
 You need to manage a team, projects, marketing and business development initiatives and client relations.
 Time management is also key as you need to remain capable of juggling all of these areas simultaneously.

-I’m often surprised when I ask lawyers why they want to make partner, I get stunned looks as if it’s obvious.
-There are disadvantages which some lawyers fail to give reasonable consideration: as an equity partner you can be liable at any time for an unexpected cash call; you can also be held joint and several liable for the firm’s actions.
+There are disadvantagesto Partner jobs which some lawyers fail to give reasonable consideration.
+As an equity partner you can be liable at any time for an unexpected cash call; you can also be held joint and several liable for the firm’s actions.

 The legal profession has seen many changes over the past few years, both incremental and disruptive innovation has occurred with new ways to practice law driven by tighter budgets, technological developments and Alternative Business Structures allowing firms to attract external investments.